tjakubiec218/CS1632_Spring2021/exercises/Supplement2/README.md

 ...
 ```

-### Further Modifying StepDefinitions.java and User Story for the "rent cats" Feature
+### Further Modifying StepDefinitions.java and User Story for the "return cats" Feature

 So where did this error come from?
 If you scroll up in the Cucumber output a
 little bit, you will see the following messages: